 Working in Berlin

 Working in Berlin is a wise choice, as Berlin has a strong economy due to its weight in the international market and close ties with Eastern Europe.
 As a result, many people working in the German capital come from that area, and many companies of interest for expats are run by Eastern Europeans.
-The fastest growing economic sectors in Berlin are communications, the media, life sciences, mobility and services, energy technology, and green tech.
+The fastest growing economic sectors in Berlin are communications and information, universities, start-ups, and tourism.

-You should note that the great majority of the workforce in Berlin are employed in the service sector.
-Those who are considering a career in the technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields: The city has even set up a fund to encourage the linking of business with technology.
+You should note that the great majority of the workforce in Berlin is employed in the service sector.
+Those who are considering working in the Berlin technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields: The city has even set up a fund to encourage the linking of business with technology.

-The new Adlershof also attracts many people who are interested in working in Berlin.
+The Adlershof also attracts many people who are interested in working in Berlin.
 It promotes the city’s image of being a “City of Science, Business, and Media”.
-Some 15,000 people call the Adlershof their office.
+Some 15,550 people call the Adlershof their office.

 German Business Etiquette

 Business etiquette depends greatly on the size and type of the company, as well as the staff and the industry or sector.
 At first, it is always better to be too formal than not formal enough; wear formal clothing and address others in a polite way.

 If you are contemplating working in Berlin but are not from a Schengen area or EU country, you need an employment visa and a residence permit (Aufenthaltserlaubnis).
 For your work visa, you have to prove that you already have a job lined up before coming to Germany.
 In that case you only need to present a copy of your work agreement to the respective German mission and thus prove you’ll be working in Berlin.